The Silmarillion

 This background is crucial for understanding the setting and stakes of Tolkien's subsequent works, The Hobbit and The Lord of the Rings.

-The Silmarillion: Our Methodology
+The Silmarillion: Methodology